Subi/tour/README.md

 - [x] Setup Upload API Route

 - [x] Determine how uploaded photos will be stored
-      - Mongo DB
+     - Redis 🟥
-      - MySQL
+     - Firebase 🔥  ✔
-      - PosgreSQL
+     - Mongodb  🟩

 - [x] Setup database Prisma [A lot of reading will be needed ]